ledinhdanh/stm32-test/README.txt

    (If you experience issues with debugging, try unchecking "Reset and Delay" and "Halt" under the "Startup" tab in the debugging configuration.
-This issue happened to me once when the MCU was programmed with in a way that disabled the JTAG/SWD pins and I couldn't get the Eclipse gdb to halt the target.)
+This issue happened to me once when the MCU was programmed to disable the JTAG/SWD pins and I couldn't get the Eclipse gdb to halt the target.)

 The ONLY thing left now that is a bit annoying is this warning (harmless):
   warning: RMT ERROR : failed to get remote thread list